omarelweshy/capstone-FSND/README.md

 ### Motivation
 Welcome To our School :))
-This Project is for Get data for your school, Get Teachers and Students Create, Delete, Update ...etc.
+This Project is for Get data for your school, Get Teachers, Students Create, Delete and Update ...etc.
 In Project you can stucture your data of school and make roles which allow you to control your permissions of users.
 From a technical side :
     - Project have tests to ensure from endpoints